Racism: How to Talk About it with Your ADHD'er

 Give Your Child The Opportunity to Be Heard Conversation with Child

 Depending on the age of your child and your family’s experience with the trauma of racism, these conversations may be difficult.
-For some families it may be the first time you’ve discussed racism.
+For some families, it may be the first time you’ve discussed racism.
 Either way, most kids will benefit from expressing how they are experiencing this perplexing time and how it’s impacting them.
 Just as important, by providing opportunities to talk about racism, you are standing up for what’s right, even when it’s hard to talk about it, even when you don’t fully understand everything, because that’s how you can begin to make change happen.

 Quick Tips: